The Importance of Cyrus the Great in Iranian History

 The reputation of Cyrus the Great is due to two major accomplished tasks he had brought to reality:

-1. He changed the small country of Persia to a powerful empire in a vast territory.
+He changed the small country of Persia to a powerful empire in a vast territory.
 No other government had reached this level of authority in the world till then.

 When the final years of Medes’ domination were accompanied by oppressing people and treating them unfairly, the level of injustice was so high and suppression so severe that Median people had no choice but to wait for someone to save them from their brutal ruler.
-Cyrus turned to be this savior character.
+Cyrus turned out to be this savior character.
 When he came to power, the new situation couldn’t corrupt him and make another monster out of him.
-Instead, he won lots of hearts and gained many nations’ respect for his mannerism.
-Cyrus united Medes with Persians.
+Instead, he won lots of hearts and gained many nations’ respect for his mannerisms.
+Cyrus united Medes with the Persians.

 Ruins of tall-e-takht at Pasargad